mdn/content/files/en-us/web/api/permissions/query/index.md

 ### Exceptions

 - `InvalidStateError` {{domxref("DOMException")}}
-  - : Thrown if the associated document is not fully active.
+  - : Thrown if `query()` method is invoked in the browsing context and its associated document is not fully active.
 - {{jsxref("TypeError")}}
   - : Thrown if retrieving the `PermissionDescriptor` information failed in some way, or the permission doesn't exist or is currently unsupported (e.g. `midi`, or `push` with `userVisibleOnly`).